Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_bootloader.md

   *This is to prevent the old bootloader loading new firmware, which will immediately protect the old bootloader again.*
 * Connect the Atmel ICE to the 6-pin SWD connector on the target board, and to the PC via USB
 * Power up the target board
-* Load Atmel Studio on the PC
+* Load Atmel Studio or Microchip Studio on the PC
 * Select Tools->Device Programming
 * Select the ICE tool
-* Select MCU type ATSAME51N19A for a EXP3HC expansion board, or ATSAMC21G18A for a TOOL1LC or EXP1XD board
+* Select MCU type ATSAME51N19A for a EXP3HC expansion board, ATSAMC21G18A for a TOOL1LC or EXP1XD board, or ATSAME51J19A for a TOOL1RR board
 * Press the Read button next to the Device Signature box and check that it reads the ID and voltage
 * Select Memories
 * Press the Erase Now button next to Erase Chip.